Common and Surprising Reasons a Parent Can Lose Custody of a Child

 While this may be a lack of co-parenting, it is unlikely such a failure to co-parent would result in loss of custody unless the clothing or makeup issue is an extreme circumstance.

-The parents have a 12 year old child that is getting the grade F in 4 out of his 5 classes and is seriously acting out in class, getting into fights and regularly being disciplined.
+The parents have a 12-year-old child who is getting the grade F in 4 out of his 5 classes and is seriously acting out in class, getting into fights, and regularly being disciplined.

-The non custodial parent is very concerned and has learned much of the problem arises from the child's home life and not getting his homework done while with the custodial parent.
+The non-custodial parent is very concerned and has learned that much of the problem arises from the child's home life and not getting his homework done while with the custodial parent.

 Is this level of refusing to co-parent a proper reason to lose custody of a child?